HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ### Declaration repetition

-In the 2020 Web Almanac, analysis was done to determine the amount of “declaration repetition” — a metric meant to roughly estimate the efficiency of a stylesheet by determining how many declarations used the same property and value, and how many were unique within the page’s styles.
+In the 2020 Web Almanac, analysis was done to determine the amount of "declaration repetition" — a metric meant to roughly estimate the efficiency of a stylesheet by determining how many declarations used the same property and value, and how many were unique within the page's styles.

 The 2021 figures are in, and appear to show a slight drop in the median amount of repetition across all percentiles.